 Ultimately, the Supreme Court ruled in favor of Sveen’s children.
 In Part 2, we’ll examine the reasoning behind this decision, and how it might impact not only divorces, but state law in general.

 Worried about how Sveen v.
 Melin (and divorce in general) will impact your life insurance policy?
 You don’t need to go it alone.
-Work with the Brown Law Offices to determine the best approach to your divorce.
+Work with the law firm of Barna, Guzy & Steffen, Ltd. to determine the best approach to your divorce.